roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ![5](https://live.staticflickr.com/65535/53357735684_2f9acd1133_z.jpg)

-Finally, the sim file is created.
+Finally, the `.sim` file is created.
 In this file, start by defining the solution type.
 To perform the linear stability analysis in order to obtain the instability modes, the [SOL 105 Linear Buckling solution](https://docs.plm.automation.siemens.com/data_services/resources/nxnastran/10/help/en_US/tdocExt/pdf/User.pdf) is used.

-Within the sim file, the boundary conditions and the loads of the problem are applied.
+Within the `.sim` file, the boundary conditions and the loads of the problem are applied.
 In this specific problem, the beam is fixed at the left end and has a sliding support, along with an applied load, at the right end.

 These conditions are applied at the nodes.
 Hence, the node at the left end is fixed, preventing both rotations and translations, while the node at the right end is constrained to allow translation only along the X-axis (degree of freedom 1 in NX) and to permit rotation along the Y and Z axes (degrees of freedom 5 and 6 in NX).
 At the node on the right end, a reference load (1 kN) is applied, directed along the negative X-axis (compressive load).